PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/04_BGP_Policies.md

 show bgp regexp _65001:
 ```

-Customer routes should be tagged with 65001:100, peer routes with 65001:200, upstream routes with 65001:300.
+These do depend on the network device where the mentioned community-set was configured on.
+Customer routes should be tagged with `65001:100`, peer routes with `65001:200`, and upstream routes with `65001:300`.

 ### 3.3 Route Advertisement Filtering

-Confirm outbound filtering per neighbor type:
+Confirm that outbound filtering is working and routes are being sent only to the right neighbors:

 ```bash
 show bgp neighbors <upstream-ip> advertised-routes